 MAHSE and TRUSTECH jointly hosted a webinar on 17th November 2015 to provide information about the findings which healthcare scientists were invited to attend.
 Fiona Carragher, Deputy Chief Scientific Officer, NHS England, also joined the webinar and gave a short introduction to highlight the work being done in this area at a national level.

 In the next phase of the project, MAHSE hosted a workshop on 24 February 2016 involving key stakeholders to begin to develop a strategy as well as identify the key objectives and priorities.
 A range of stakeholders attended the workshop and MAHSE would like to thank them all for their involvement.
 All of the comments and suggestions that were raised at the workshop are now available to view in our summary document.
 MAHSE then held additional stakeholder meetings to gain further information about the needs of the healthcare science workforce in the North West.

-This Massive Open Online Course (MOOC) will explain the process of innovation using improvement science methods, helping Healthcare Scientists to identify how they can contribute to innovation and understand their role in driving innovation in healthcare science.
-Although the MOOC will be primarily aimed at practicing healthcare scientists it will also have the advantages of reaching a global audience of healthcare professionals.
+This Massive Open Online Course (MOOC) explains the process of innovation using improvement science methods, helping Healthcare Scientists to identify how they can contribute to innovation and understand their role in driving innovation in healthcare science.
+By the end of this 4 week course learners will be able to:

 Service Improvement and Innovation Fellowships